Chymyst/chymyst-core/doc/joinrun.md

 ```

 In this join definition, the input molecules are `c`, `d`, and `i`, while the output molecules are `c` and `f`.
-We say that the molecules `c`, `d`, and `i` are consumed in this join definition, or that they belong to it.
+We say that the molecules `c`, `d`, and `i` are consumed in this join definition, or that they are bound to it.

-Note that `f` is not an input molecule here; presumably, there will be another join definition made elsewhere that binds `f`.
+Note that `f` is not an input molecule here; we will need to write another join definition to which `f` will be bound.

-It is perfectly acceptable for a reaction to inject an output molecule such as `f` that is not consumed by any reaction in this join definition.
+It is perfectly acceptable for a reaction to output a molecule such as `f` that is not consumed by any reaction in this join definition.
-If we forget to write any join definition that consumes `f`, it will be a runtime error to inject `f`.
+But if we forget to write any other join definition that consumes `f`, it will be a runtime error to inject `f`.
-However, in the present case `f` will be injected only if `x==1`.
+As a warning, note that in the present example, `f` will be injected only if `x==1` (and it is impossible to determine at compile time whether `x==1` will be true at runtime).
-So, it will be not necessarily easy to detect this error at runtime.
+So, if we forget to write a join definition to which `f` is bound, it will be not necessarily easy to detect the error at runtime!

-An important requirement for join definitions is that any given molecule must belong to one and only one join definition.
+An important requirement for join definitions is that any given molecule must be bound to one and only one join definition.
 It is a runtime error to use separate join definitions for reactions that consume the same molecule.
 An example of this error would be writing the previous join definition as two separate ones: